funktionio/funktion/ReadMe.md

     funktion delete subscription --all

+#### Running the Operator

+You can run the funktion operator from the command line if you prefer:

+    funktion operate

+Though ideally we'd run the `funktion application` inside kubernetes; via a helm chart, `kubectl apply` or the `Run...` button in the [fabric8 developer console](http://fabric8.io/guide/console.html)

 #### Subscribing

 To create a new subscription for a connector try the following:

     funktion subscribe --from timer://bar?period=5000 --to http://foo/

-This will generate a new Subscription which will result in a new Deployment being created and one or more Pods should spin up.
+This will generate a new `Subscription` which will result in a new `Deployment` being created and one or more Pods should spin up.

+Note that you must be running the `Operator` as described in the section above; its the `Operator` which actually creates a `Deployment` for each `Subscription`.

-You can then view the logs of a subscription via `kubectl`
+Once a pod has started for the `Deployment` you can then view the logs of a subscription via `kubectl`

     kubectl logs -f nameOfSubscription[TAB]